Learning data and analytics

 Learning data reporting mostly measures content activity rather than conclusive learning behaviour.
 Data may help you determine, for instance, which teaching practices are working best, but maybe not why.

 The best place to start is with the pedagogy rather than the data.
-Have a question in mind, or begin with an issue you’d like to resolve.
-Then use analytics approaches to gain insight from learning data to improve the learning and teaching.
+Have a question, or begin with an issue you’d like to resolve.
+Then, analytics approaches can be used to gain insight from learning data to improve learning and teaching.

 In the use of student data, it’s important to recognise the role we have in the protection of student privacy.
 Our data practices are governed by the Charles Sturt Learning Analytics Code of Practice, and we comply with the University's Privacy Management Plan and data security policies.
 As with student grades and other sensitive data, you should use learning data and analytics on a ‘need to know’ basis.